Rule 105. Appeals to the Courts.

 (2) Denial by the Court of Appeals or Supreme Court of an application for discretionary review;

 (3) Notice of appeal from Superior Court to Court of Appeals or Supreme Court where discretionary appeal is granted;

 (4) Denial of certiorari by the Supreme Court from a decision of the Court of Appeals;

 (5) Court of Appeals remittitur to Superior Court;

 (6) Judgment on remittitur from Superior Court when the Court of Appeals does anything other than affirm the judgment of the Superior Court.

-(b) The non-prevailing party shall supply the Board with the following documents:
+(f) The non-prevailing party shall supply the Board with copies of the following documents: